pskeoch/OTP-Store-webhook/README.md

 # OTP-Store-webhook
-webhook linking BigCommerce store purchases of online publications to an automated user authorisation system which registers customers to the Locklizard platform and sends emails containing all materials needed to use their purchase.
+webhook linking BigCommerce store purchases of online publications to an automated user authorisation system.

-The NodeJS app forwards to a PHP/MySQL script when receiving a valid signal from the webhooks pipe.
+The NodeJS app forwards to a PHP/MySQL script when receiving a valid signal from the webhooks pipe and updates the BigCommerce store order to "Complete".

 - Node/Express
 - Javascript